ackman678/wholeBrain/README.md

 * Development profile through first postnatal weeks
 * Chronic developmental profile in individuals?
 * Aberrant activity patterns in developmental disorder and seizure models?

+## Outline

+### Intro or conclusion stuff

+- Neural activity, drugs, and birth defects
+	- epilepsy
+	- autism
+- What is the activity?
+     - instructive or permissive?
+     - leinekukel and khazipov work [#Leinekugel:2002][#Khazipov:2004a]
+     - ucla konnerth imaging work [#Golshani:2009][#Adelsberger:2005]
+     - human occipital cortex and retinal wave paper [#Vanhatalo:2005][#Tolonen:2007][#Ackman:2012]
+     - To understand the informational capacity of neural activty in the developing brain, the structural dynamics of persistent activity must be understood.
+     - completely random?
+Organized in space and time, and at what scale?
+     - previous work on interneuron migration, axon growth (olavarria work) synaptic formation, and anatomical studies indicates significant development decisions are being made in first postnatal week

+### Ongoing activity in developing isocortex is characterized by discrete domains

+* Cortical column (mini/meso/super columns) history (20th century anatomists-- sherrington, valverde, rakic, etc).
+* Column physiology-- Hubel and Wiesel.
+Rodent V1?
+* Developmental studies-- fetal monkey ODCs.
+* Rodent barrels (early anatomical emergence from TC input, functional/physiological emergence?).
+	* What is known about columns/domains in secondary/association/non-primary sensory representations?
+Rest of rodent S1 (non-barrel cortex?).
+* Calcium domains of Yuste, Science 1992 paper. [#Yuste:1992]
+* Other slice calcium recordings, patch/gap junctions.
+In vivo physiology?
+(Not too many multisite electrode recordings in cortex, spatial resolution issue).
+* Calcium imaging-- Konnerth 'waves' in Ent cortex [#Adelsberger:2005].
+For visual cortex, domains activity in extrastriate cortex (Ackman Nature 2012).
+But S1-- [#Golshani:2009] work in later postnatal-- but activity not obeying domains in barrel cortex-- problem with spatial sampling in the xy and the z for this study?

+### Cortical domain activity is state dependent

+* EEG slow oscillations not detectable until P10 in rodent.
+* Previously demonstrated that general anesthesia abolishes spontaneous activity in visual system [#Ackman:2012].
+* What about ongoing activity in other cortical areas during early brain development?
+Surgical procedure relevance.
+* No population calcium activity found during gen'l anesthesia, only slow traveling waves.
+* During anesthesia induction, rapid (<30 s) knock down of discrete domain activity (P3 mouse <120518_09.tif>).
+Cingulate, retrosplenial activations the last to go-- default mode/resting state network areas last.
+<120518_09_mjpeg.mov>

+### Cortical activity is mirrored between the hemispheres

+* Inter hemispheric functional connectivity, importance for autism, schizophrenia.
+Maybe an activity-dependent mechanism for commisural connectivity.
+* olavarria work, evidence for inter hemispheric activity dependence
+* [#Hanganu:2006], 30% of spindle bursts correlated across hemispheres
+* Activity correlated in anterior-posterior and medial-lateral directions
+* Mirror symmetric and non-mirror symmetric patterns
+* Regional effects, more corr anticorr in certain regions?
+* State dependent corr?

+### Conclusions

+* **Ongoing activity in developing cortex is not random**-- specifically coordinated in space and time within and among cortical areas between the hemispheres
+* BRAIN initiative
+	- this work aids at least a couple of the 9 preliminary aims of the Brain project
+* template for assessing altered functional dynamics in models for neurological disorders

 ## Workflow